AtulMisal/AWS/README.md

 # AWS
-In this we will go through all AWS services that are imp for DevOps.
+In this repo we will go through all AWS services that are imp for DevOps.

 Top AWS Services --
  1. AWS Compute service -